What Are Sales Orders?

 Inventory Shortages

-If stock levels are not updated in real time, businesses may face backorders or fulfillment challenges.
+If stock levels are not updated in real time, teams end up facing backorders and fulfillment headaches.

 Delayed Order Processing